King Warrior Magician Lover: The Four Masculine Archetypes

 • Four gospels of the early Christians.

-Each of these four masculine archetypes represents a fundamental set of attributes of the masculine psyche.
+Each of these four masculine archetypes represents a fundamental set of attributes within the masculine psyche.
 If just one of these archetypes is out of balance, the psyche can easily fall into chaos.

 jungs psychological types masculine archetypes